ploomber/sql/README.md

-# From zero to hero: end to end data applications with SQL and Python
+# From zero to hero: end to end data applications with SQL and Jupyter

 ## Course structure